Please note that Discover Baja is currently unable to issue nautical sportfishing FMMs

-If you are traveling by boat down to Baja, by law you need to have a nautical FMM tourist permit every time you enter Mexican waters.
-The officials have been cracking down on boats and you will be required to show your fishing license and nautical FMM.
-There is a new online process where you can apply and pay online for a nautical sportfishing tourist FMM.
-FMMs cost $332 pesos per person.
-You can pay by Visa or MasterCard.
+If you are traveling by boat in Mexico north of Ensenada, you are required by law to have a nautical FMM tourist permit every time you enter Mexican waters.
+The officials have been cracking down on boats and you will be required to show your fishing license, nautical FMM, and TIP.
+You can apply and pay online (with Visa or MasterCard) for a nautical sportfishing tourist FMM.
+FMMs cost $687 pesos per person.

 Go to www.inm.gob.mx.
 Click on “English” on the far right top hand corner.
 Scroll down to the bottom of the page and click on the red “Sport Fishing And Nautical Tourism” icon.
 This will take you to a page explaining the steps (listed below) that you need to take to obtain your nautical FMM.